Richard Peacock

 Richard Peacock (9 April 1820 – 3 March 1889) was an English engineer, one of the founders of locomotive manufacturer Beyer, Peacock and Company.
+He was later a Member of Parliament.

 Early life and education

 Born in Swaledale, Yorkshire, Richard Peacock was educated at Leeds Grammar School.
 At 14 he left to be apprenticed at Fenton, Murray and Jackson in Leeds.

 Career

 Reflecting a burgeoning industry that had barely started a decade beforehand, the Leeds and Selby Railway Company appointed Peacock in 1838, aged 18, as a locomotive superintendent.
 When the firm was acquired by the York and North Midland Railway in 1840, he worked under Daniel Gooch at Swindon, but left reputedly to escape Gooch's wrath.
 In 1841 he became the locomotive superintendent of the Sheffield, Ashton-under-Lyne and Manchester Railway, which became the Manchester, Sheffield and Lincolnshire Railway Company from 1847.
 In this role he was responsible for founding the Gorton locomotive works for the company.
 He left shortly before they were completed in 1848.

 In 1847, Peacock was present with Charles Beyer at a meeting at Lickey Incline which it is generally acknowledged gave birth to the Institution of Mechanical Engineers.
 George Stephenson was elected as first president and Charles Beyer as a vice president.
 Peacock became a member of the Institution of Civil Engineers in 1849.

 Having also had dealings with Charles Beyer through acquiring locomotives from Sharp Brothers, he joined Beyer in 1853 to establish Beyer, Peacock and Company to manufacture steam locomotives.

+He was elected to membership of the Manchester Literary and Philosophical Society on 29 November 1881.